pamkadams/Microblog/README.md

 Add url_for functionality to minimize searching for URL replacement
 ## 5 User Login
 Use Werkzeug package to implement password hashing and Flask-Login to manage logged-in state.
+## 6 User Profile Page
+Add user profiles to the application.